 After being homeless in East Village for two months, they entered the Alpha Project Winter Shelter Program.
 Shelter staff referred them to Clean and Safe Outreach Worker Kelly Knight.
 Together, they explored options to help end the couple’s homelessness.

 Johnny and Kathy decided they would have a better life if they returned to Memphis.
-They had already saved enough for one ticket, so they discussed utilizing the Downtown San Diego Partnership’s Work Your Way Home Program to fund the second.
+They had already saved enough for one ticket, so they discussed utilizing the Downtown San Diego Partnership’s Family Reunification Program to fund the second.
 Outreach Worker Knight was able to connect with Kathy’s niece in Memphis who offered to house the couple until they got back on their feet.

 After securing the support system for the couple’s return to Memphis, Outreach Worker Knight scheduled Johnny to work a shift with the Clean and Safe maintenance ambassadors and he did a great job in Core.

-Johnny is the 63rd person to benefit from the Work Your Way Home Program since February 2012.
+Johnny is the 63rd person to benefit from the Family Reunification Program since February 2012.

 Update: Leroy Ward